Mohammed-Galal/JSXParser/README.md

 > the main purpose of making such a function, is that **babel/parser** doesn't give the flexbility, specially, when it comes to create a new javascript library like **react or vue**, as we are the front-end-developers rely heavely on such frameworks.

-> so I decided to make my own jsx parser, that achieves the easinness and flexbility of creating a new framework, and manipulating the DOM Tree.
+> so I decided to make my own jsx parser, that achieves the easiness and flexibility of creating a new framework, and manipulating the DOM Tree.

 !!! / this parser is intended to work along with webpack.

-/ input
+input

 ```javascript
 // index.js